matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 that there is no ant in the way, thus enforcing the no two ants in the same space.

 So how does this work?
-We get what I will call the old `p`, where we were.
+We get what I will call the `oldp`, where we were.
 We are going to move from this place.
 That is where we are now.
 We are going to get the ant that is there.
 We are going to get a new location by calling that delta function that figures out the new